szabgab/slides/docker/README.md

 Use of uninitialized value $name in concatenation (.) or string at /opt/greetings.pl line 8.
 What is your name?
 Hello , how are you today?

+How to run develop Python programs using PyCharm or Vistual Studio Code on Windows and run the code inside a Docker container?